 Tram#

 Runs from Syntagma along the coast to Glyfada and Voula.
-Useful for Athenian Riviera beaches.
+Useful for Athenian Riviera beaches on a hot afternoon.
+Slow but scenic.

 Bus#

-Extensive network but more confusing.
-The X95 airport bus is most useful for tourists.
+Extensive network but honestly more confusing than the metro.
+The X95 airport bus (runs 24 hours) is the most useful for tourists.
+Everything else, you can probably cover by metro and walking.

 Taxi / Beat#